 The downside to watching with an antenna?
 You can’t pause, rewind, or record.
 Luckily, there are some good DVR options now available to cord cutters.
-I recommend you check out the Tablo DVR.
+I recommend you use a DVR.
 This lets you record, pause, rewind, and even live stream games to your connected devices.
 So once you’re all setup with your OTA DVR, you can actually enjoy an NFL live stream free on your devices.
 Check out our OTA DVR guide to learn more about your options.

 Verizon Wireless customers can live stream Sunday night games on their mobile devices through the NFL Mobile app.
 This is an additional way, albeit a limited one, to watch football online.

 Can I Watch Thursday Night Football Online without Cable?

 Thursday Night Football is a bit easier for cord cutters to watch this year.
 NFL Network owns part of the broadcast rights and will air every TNF game.
 Sling TV has just announced it will be carrying NFL Network (and NFL RedZone in the Sports Extra package).
 That means, you’ll be able to watch many Thursday Night Football matchups with Sling TV.
 However, any Thursday Night games that are being simulcast on CBS will be blacked out on NFL Network on Sling TV due to licensing agreements.
 Consider using CBS All Access to fill in the gaps on those blacked out TNF games.